AleksaZCodes/AleksaZCodes/README.md

-# 👋 Hi, I'm Aleksa Zdravković
+# 👋 Hi, I'm Aleksa

 I'm a 15-year-old curious high school student of electrical engineering from Serbia.
 Passionate about web, app, and embedded development.